castorini/anserini/docs/experiments-msmarco-passage.md

 If you're a Waterloo student traversing the [onboarding path](https://github.com/lintool/guide/blob/master/ura.md), [start here](start-here.md
 ).

-**Learning outcomes**, building on previous steps in the onboarding path:
+**Learning outcomes** for this guide, building on previous steps in the onboarding path:

 + Be able to use Anserini to index the MS MARCO passage collection.
 + Be able to use Anserini to search the MS MARCO passage collection with the dev queries.